-Here's a map of firearm ownership around the world, using 2012 data compiled by The Guardian.
-The United States has nearly twice as many guns per 100 people as the next closest, Yemen — 88.8 guns per 100 as opposed to 54.8 in Yemen.
-Here's how that looks mapped:
+Here's a map of firearm ownership around the world, using 2012 data compiled by the Guardian.
+The United States has nearly twice as many guns per 100 people as the next closest country, Yemen — 88.8 guns per 100 as opposed to 54.8 in Yemen:

-How does this relate to homicide rates?
-Not simply.
-For instance, the United States has over 12 times as many guns per person as Honduras, but the 2012 US gun homicide rate per 100,000 people (2.97) is 1/22 of Honduras' (68.43).
-That's because, while guns make murder easier, internal instability or weak governance, or especially a recent history of internal conflict, can also contribute to this sort of violence.
+Now, gun ownership doesn't translate directly to more homicides.
+For instance, the United States has more than 12 times as many guns per person as Honduras, but the 2012 US gun homicide rate per 100,000 people (2.97) was 1/22 of Honduras's (68.43).
+That's because while guns make murder easier, internal instability or weak governance, or especially a recent history of internal conflict, can also contribute to this sort of violence.